katlund/BlockStab/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+If you are interested in helping develop an open-source version of this package in either Python or Julia, please contact [Kathryn Lund](mailto:kathryn.d.lund@gmail.com) directly.

 ## Related projects